 John Early, Curator Entomology at the Museum, first met Ray in the 1990s and now manages this astonishingly beautiful collection.
 The income from Ray Shannon’s estate allowed the specimens to be scientifically classified and properly stored by collection technician Rosemary Gilbert.

 The Museum is now home to a stunning display of exquisitely-coloured butterflies which is also an invaluable resource for identifying protected species.
 One particular specimen, papilio sinoprinceps benguetana, is on the CITES list (Convention on International Trade in Endangered Species), which controls the importation of butterflies that are in danger of becoming extinct.
 When contacted by border control, Rosemary can check the sample against the collection to see if the butterfly in question is an endangered species.

-The generosity of Ray Shannon is threefold in that he has made available a beautiful collection to be enjoyed by generations to come, provided funding to ensure this collection is properly stored and classified and enabled a reference source for a worldwide audience.
+The generosity of Ray Shannon is threefold in that he gifted his beautiful collection for future generations to enjoy, provided funding to ensure the collection is appropriately stored and classified and enabled a reference source for a worldwide audience.

 Please get in touch and let us know what interests you, or if you would like a copy of the Museum's bequest programme brochure.
 Contact Lucy Anastasiadou-Hobbs, Director of Philanthropy, either by emailing Lahobbs@aucklandmuseum.com or calling +64 309 0443 ext 7378.
 Lucy is happy to answer any questions you may have.
 All discussions are in strict confidence.

 The Auckland Museum Foundation is a registered charitable trust, registration number CC21147.

 Please note that The Auckland Museum Foundation is a charitable organisation and does not provide any legal or tax advice.
 Please contact your legal or tax professional if you have any questions.